ralna/GALAHAD/doc/Julia/rst-dir/dps_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- c

-		- is a one-dimensional array of size n and type double, that holds the linear term :math:`c` in the objective function.
+		- is a one-dimensional array of size n and type T that holds the linear term :math:`c` in the objective function.
 The j-th component of c, j = 0, ... , n-1, contains :math:`c_j`.

 	*
 		- f

-		- is a scalar variable pointer of type double, that holds the value of the holds the constant term :math:`f` in the objective function.
+		- is a scalar variable pointer of type T that holds the value of the holds the constant term :math:`f` in the objective function.

 	*
 		- weight

-		- is a scalar variable pointer of type double, that holds the value of the regularization weight, :math:`\sigma > 0`.
+		- is a scalar variable pointer of type T that holds the value of the regularization weight, :math:`\sigma > 0`.

 	*
 		- power

-		- is a scalar variable pointer of type double, that holds the value of the regularization power, :math:`p \geq 2`.
+		- is a scalar variable pointer of type T that holds the value of the regularization power, :math:`p \geq 2`.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 .. index:: pair: function; dps_information
 .. _doxid-galahad__dps_8h_1a7617a692133347cb651f9a96244eb9f6: